frostyfeet909/testingFoam/README.md

 dataRanges.csv - Table of data showing previously run 'batches' of tests.

 baseCase - An fully setup case that has not yet been run.
+Setup by Federico Municchi with C++ function to save the data at each time-step to a csv DataSummary.csv

 referenceCase - An fully setup case that has been run, in this case by interFoam to act as a reference.
+Setup by Federico Municchi with C++ function to save the data at each time-step to a csv DataSummary.csv

 other - Folder of other useful scripts.